 I'm not exactly sure how you would resolve this and still not screw up other cases where revisions numbers aren't transferable across projects.
 One way I'd think would be to look at the repository path, and tell that one is a subset of another, but that could be tricky and not guaranteed to always remain the case if someone later changes the repository.

 Another might be to define repositories outside of projects, and then let each project choose from a list of repositories, with additional per-project settings, like the path within the repository to use for repository browsing, but still allow revision links that weren't committed to that path.
 Something like this would also seem to be what the person above is asking for.
 I also like this because it allows a single authentication mechanism for the repository, which was quite annoying to change when we changed username/passwords and have to go to every single project (there's a lot) and change them all individually.

-#2 Updated by Andy Bolstridge about 7 years ago
+#2 Updated by Andy Bolstridge over 7 years ago

 I like this too.